-- Crime fiction is one of the few genres that crosses gender.
+- It is universal.
+Crime fiction is one of the few genres that crosses gender.
 Publishers like to reach the broadest audience possible.

-- Crime fiction accounts for more than 40% of all fiction books sales.
-(Source)
+- It’s popular.
+Crime fiction accounts for more than 40% of all fiction books sales.

-- If you establish a name for yourself, you will have a loyal following of readers who want more of the same.
+- It’s a way to create a fan base.
+If you establish a name for yourself, you will have a loyal following of readers who want more of the same.

-- Most importantly, you should write in this genre because you love reading crime fiction.
+- It’s a way to write what you love reading.
+Most importantly, you should write in this genre because you love reading crime fiction.

 Who writes crime fiction?